You may freely reproduce this article in your email newsletter as long as you

 Note that you can still submit non-commercial sites to Yahoo for free as long as you don't

 submit them to the Business to Business or Shopping & Services sections of Yahoo!
-You may get in
+You can also use Business Express

-submission is properly formatted, and the site is decent, you should get in anyway (just slowly).
+submission is properly formatted, you should get in anyway (just slower).

 Also, if you submit properly, don't get in, and you're absolutely sure that your site

-is good enough to get into Yahoo, then it might be worth paying to get them
+is good enough to get into Yahoo, then it might be worth using Business Express to get them

 to take another look quickly.
 But for most non-commercial sites, it's not necessary.